natcap/invest.users-guide/source/coastal_protection.rst

 Valuation
 """""""""

 The Erosion Protection model quantifies the protection provided by habitats in terms of the avoided damages to property due to erosion from waves.
 The market value of properties in the area, based on a sample of recent sales, can be used as an estimate of property value.
 Tax assessment data and replacement cost methods are the two other common ways to quantify the value of properties.
 Any of these three options are valid inputs to this model.
 As this model is intended to work in data-poor regions, you only need to provide information about average property value in a given area.
 However, the extent to which this will reflect the true value of these properties, and thus the value of habitat in providing protection from storms, directly depends on the quality of the property value input.
+For more information on the merits of each data source and a general discussion of valuation using this approach, please refer to Cannon (1995).

 Coastal storms damage properties, and the difference in damages due to habitat can be considered an indicator of the value of those habitats in providing protection to properties from storms.
 The main inputs to the valuation module are the areas of erosion from the baseline and management scenarios, avoided land loss amount, and local data on property values that you provide.
 The difference in distance eroded between the baseline and management scenarios is referred to as “avoided erosion” (:math:`R_A`) or avoided land loss: